Timex Sinclair 1000: History

 The T/S 1000 was normally plugged into a regular TV that served as a computer monitor.
 The computer produced a black-and-white display that consisted of 32 columns and 24 lines.
 Of those lines, 22 were accessible for display, with two reserved for data entry and error messages.
 The limited graphics were based on geometric shapes contained within the operating system's non-ASCII character set.
 The only form of long-term storage was Compact Cassette.
 The 16 KB memory expansion module sold for $49.95.
 A shortage of the memory expansion modules coupled with a lack of software that would run within 2 KB meant that the system had little use for anything other than as an introduction to programming.
 Home computer magazines of the era such as Compute! showed enthusiasts how to interface the computer with various kinds of equipment.
-These tutorials provided an opportunity for learning about early speech synthesis technology through a Speak & Spell, robotics control through the memory port, and scrolling text displays for advertising.
+These tutorials provided an opportunity to learn about early speech synthesis technology through a Speak & Spell, robotics control through the memory port, and scrolling text displays for advertising.

 Over time, the T/S 1000 spawned a cottage industry of third-party add-ons designed to help remedy its limitations and provide more functions.
 Full-size keyboards, speech synthesizers, sound generators, disk drives, and memory expansions (up to 64 KB) were a few of the options available.
 Languages such as Forth and Pascal, as well as BASIC compilers and assemblers, augmented the T/S 1000's programming possibilities.
-Computer enthusiast magazines from the early 1980s included articles that contained the programming instructions for simple games and other programs that could be used with the device.
+Computer enthusiast magazines from the early 1980s included articles that contained programming instructions for simple games and other programs that could be used with the device.
 Microcomputing magazine published an article in April 1983, criticizing the membrane keyboard ("The designers of the Timex-Sinclair 1000 ... reduced this important programming tool to a fraction of the required size") and describing how to connect external full-size keyboards.

+Magazines dedicated to Timex Sinclair machines were published in the US, like SYNC (from 1981 to 1984) and Timex Sinclair User (1983), and dozens of fanzines and group newsletters also existed.